-Required if you are going to use MongoDB for the Experience Database (xDB) or as a Session State Provider.
+This is required if you are going to use MongoDB as a Session State Provider.

-Sitecore Experience Platform does not support the MongoDB MMAPv1 storage engine because the storage engine does not support retryable writes.
+Sitecore Experience Platform 9.3.0 does not support the MongoDB MMAPv1 storage engine because the storage engine does not support retryable writes.

-Microsoft SQL Server drivers and utilities
+Microsoft SQL Server drivers

-The following SQL utilities are required by the Sitecore Install Framework and are installed automatically during the automatic prerequisite installation process.
+Sitecore Installation Framework requires the following SQL driver and it is installed automatically during the automatic prerequisite installation process: